Affan-devs/BUKC-lms-notification/README.md

 ### 1. Fork This Repository
 Click the **Fork** button at the top right of this page.
+And delete all the table data form assignments_report.csv

 ### 2. Get Gmail App Password
 1. Go to https://myaccount.google.com/apppasswords